NewsEye/Diachronic-Embeddings/README.md

 # Diachronic-Embeddings
 WP6: some code on our work on diachronic word embeddings for Finnish and Swedish newspaper corpora

+tSNE plots and Sankey chart visualizations of diachronic word embeddings:
 Github link: https://github.com/ezosa/Diachronic-Visualizations

 Link to papers where we used these visualizations: